brechtbilliet/brechtbilliet.github.io/_posts/2016-12-21-infinite-scroll-with-rxjs-and-angular2.md

 ![Whiteboard 6](https://raw.githubusercontent.com/brechtbilliet/brechtbilliet.github.io/master/_posts/infinite-scroll/whiteboard6.png)

 As we can see above we have 3 input streams: one for scrolling, one for resizing and a manual one.
-Afterwards we have 3 pagestreams that are based on the input streams.
+Afterwards we have 3 page streams that are based on the input streams.
 When merging these streams we can create a pageToLoad$ stream.
 Based on that pageToLoad$ stream, we will fetch the data.

 ## Let's code